-Advocates for Basic Legal Equality (ABLE) is a nonprofit law firm established 50 years ago to ensure that the most vulnerable people in our communities have the same access to justice as people and companies that can afford to retain an attorney.
-ABLE and its partner law firm, Legal Aid of Western Ohio (LAWO), are the only law firms available for comprehensive legal representation in non-criminal matters for more than 385,000 people living, working and raising their families in poverty in Northwest and West Central Ohio.
+Advocates for Basic Legal Equality (ABLE) is a nonprofit law firm established in 1969 to ensure that the most vulnerable people in our communities have the same access to justice as people and companies that can afford to retain an attorney.
+ABLE and its partner law firm, Legal Aid of Western Ohio (LAWO), are the only law firms available for comprehensive legal representation in non-criminal matters for more than 385,000 people living, working, and raising their families in poverty in Northwest and West Central Ohio.
 ABLE advocates for – and with – financially disadvantaged individuals and communities to effectuate just and equitable policy changes that address the structural causes of poverty and to protect their right to fairness and justice in the legal system.

 OUR IMPACT IN COMMUNITIES